aruba/aoscx-ansible-dcn-workflows/README.md

   1. Create all VLANs defined as `server_vlans` in the [inventory](https://github.com/aruba/aoscx-ansible-dcn-workflows/blob/master/inventory_2tier_dedicated_dc.yml#L25)
   1. Create SVIs for all VLANs defined as `core_vlan_interfaces` in the [inventory](https://github.com/aruba/aoscx-ansible-dcn-workflows/blob/master/inventory_2tier_dedicated_dc.yml#L105-L109)
   1. Configure the multi-chassis LAGs that connect to each access switch and trunk the VLANs in [`trunk_vlans`](https://github.com/aruba/aoscx-ansible-dcn-workflows/blob/master/inventory_2tier_dedicated_dc.yml#L90).
-     * **Note:** `rack_mclags` is a list of 'rack' information for the core devices to use for configuring downlink interfaces.
+     * **Note:** `vsx_pair_mclags` is a list of VSX Pair (rack# grouping) information for the core devices to use for configuring downlink interfaces.
 You should modify these values appropriately to match your environment.

   1. Configure BGP neighbor for iBGP peering between the core switches